Tilt Train

-Tilt Train is the brand name for the high-speed tilting train service operated by Queensland Rail.
+Tilt Train is the brand name for the higher-speed tilting train service operated by Queensland Rail.
 The service runs on the North Coast line from Brisbane to Bundaberg and Rockhampton, serving the intermediate towns of Gympie, Maryborough and Gladstone.
 The service operates using Electric Tilt Train rolling stock.

 History

 On 6 November 1998, Australia's first pair of tilting trains entered service between Brisbane and Rockhampton.
 Simply marketed as the Tilt Train, the journey time was reduced from nine hours to seven hours.
 In July 1999, a second daily service was introduced between Brisbane and Bundaberg.
 In May 2003, the Tilt Train service completely replaced the Spirit of Capricorn service.